5 notable electrical industry trends

 It is expected that electrical will continue to join other construction trades with preparing prefabricated components.
 For example, prefabricated electrical components such as panel builds and lighting packages are being integrated into modular data centre skids, built by construction firms.

-It is expected that the trend toward sustainable materials and building methods will continue to grow and this means there will be more demand for energy-saving resources and sustainably made components.
-So businesses will need to consider implementing the use of recycled and reclaimed materials, as well as other sustainable practices, as part of their strategy in 2023.
+It is expected that the trend toward sustainable materials and building methods will continue to grow in 2024 and this means there will be more demand for energy-saving resources and sustainably made components.

-There’s no surprise that the smart home and IoT (Internet of Things) trend is expected to continue into 2023 and beyond.
+There’s no surprise that the smart home and IoT (Internet of Things) trend is expected to continue into 2024 and beyond.
 The technology is becoming more appealing, cheaper, and accessible to more people and this means there will be an increase in demand for electrical businesses to carry out ‘smart’ installations, in both the private residential and commercial sector.
-For example:

-Software that helps electrical contractors to manage their work is becoming increasingly more advanced.
-For example, there are a myriad of cloud-based project management tools on the market, and cloud-based end-to-end automated electrical estimating solutions are becoming more popular, helping companies to work smarter and become more efficient.
+Software that helps electrical contractors to manage their projects and work collaboratively is becoming increasingly more advanced.
+For example, there are a myriad of cloud-based project management tools on the market, and cloud-based end-to-end automated electrical estimating solutions are becoming very popular, helping companies to work smarter and become more efficient.

 With the continuing popularity of remote-working, these tools are a game changer for the industry as they help teams to work more flexibly with increased speed, while at the same time enabling collaboration off-site.